microsoft/Tools-for-Health-Data-Anonymization/README.md

 You can specify dateShift as a de-identification method in the configuration file.
 With this method, the input date/dateTime/instant value will be shifted within a 100-day differential.
 The following algorithm is used to shift the target dates:

 ### Input
-* A date/dateTime/instant value (required)
+- [Required] A date/dateTime/instant value
-* FHIR resource id (optional).
-If not specified, an empty string will be used.
+- [Optional] _dateShiftKey_.
+If not specified, a randomly generated string will be used as default key.
-* Date shift key (optional).
-If not specified, a randomly generated string will be used.
+- [Optional] _dateShiftScope_.
+If not specified, _resource_ will be set as default scope.

 ### Output
 * A shifted date/datetime/instant value

 ### Steps
+1. Get _dateShiftKeyPrefix_ according to _dateShiftScope_.
+- For scope _resource_, _dateShiftKeyPrefix_ refers to the resource id.
+- For scope _file_, _dateShiftKeyPrefix_ refers to the file name.
+- For scope _folder_, _dateShiftKeyPrefix_ refers to the root input folder name.
-1. Create a string by combining FHIR resource id and date shift key.
+2. Create a string by combining _dateShiftKeyPrefix_ and _dateShiftKey_.
-2. Feed the above string to hash function to get an integer between [-50, 50].
+3. Feed the above string to hash function to get an integer between [-50, 50].
-3. Use the above integer as the offset to shift the input date/dateTime/instant value
+4. Use the above integer as the offset to shift the input date/dateTime/instant value.

 ### Note